 - Silt/Bentonite - During the construction and decommissioning phase, ground disturbance is limited to the Application Site.
-As part of the Proposed Amendment design, Sustainable Drainage Systems (SuDS) will be implemented to control surface water movement and prevent silt/bentonite entering the aquatic environment.
-These have been incorporated into the design of the Proposed Amendment and are required due to relevant regional drainage policies in light of the objectives of the Water Framework Directive and associated water quality Directives and Regulations. - This includes the use of silt traps at drainage ditches throughout the site. - Cement or concrete wash water - Best practice pollution prevention measures will be followed during the use of these materials during the construction phase, which will ensure cement/concrete wash water does not enter the aquatic environment.

-- Detergent - This material will not be used within the Application Site. - Hydrocarbons (e.g. oil, diesel) - During the construction phase, all work will be undertaken following best practice pollution prevention measures, which include suitable storage of oil/fuels and correct refuelling processes.
+As part of the Amended Development design, Sustainable Drainage Systems (SuDS) will be implemented to control surface water movement and prevent silt/bentonite entering the aquatic environment.
+These have been incorporated into the design of the Amended Development and are required due to relevant regional drainage policies in light of the objectives of the Water Framework Directive and associated water quality Directives and Regulations. - This includes the use of silt traps at drainage ditches throughout the site. - Cement or concrete wash water - Best practice pollution prevention measures will be followed during the use of these materials during the construction phase, which will ensure cement/concrete wash water does not enter the aquatic environment. - Detergent - This material will not be used within the Application Site. - Hydrocarbons (e.g. oil, diesel) - During the construction phase, all work will be undertaken following best practice pollution prevention measures, which include suitable storage of oil/fuels and correct refuelling processes.
 This will prevent hydrocarbons entering the aquatic system. - Sewage - The only potential sewage produced within the Application Site will be from the welfare facilities provided for staff during the construction phase.
 These facilities shall include an appropriate storage facility for sewage, which shall be collected regularly by a licensed waste contractor.
 Therefore, sewage will not enter the local environment, including aquatic habitats.

-- 1.122.
-Further details on the drainage arrangements and waste management during the construction phase are outlined in the Mitigation Measures section below. - 1.123.
-Despite the presence of these design and best practice measures, there is potential that the Proposed Amendment will significantly affect the integrity of the River Shannon Callows SAC due to the potential for otter to be present within the Application Site. - 1.124.
+- 1.116.
+Further details on the drainage arrangements and waste management during the construction phase are outlined in the Mitigation Measures section below. - 1.117.
+Despite the presence of these design and best practice measures, there is potential that the Amended Development will significantly affect the integrity of the River Shannon Callows SAC due to the potential for otter to be present within the Application Site. - 1.118.
 Otter is a highly mobile mammal with large territories between 2km and 20km, using watercourses and ditches to commute to suitable foraging areas.
-Although no otter or field signs of otter were identified within the Ecological Survey Area (ESA) it is recommended that a pre-commencement otter survey is carried out as a precautionary measure. - 1.125.
-As part of the Proposed Amendment design, security fencing is to have mammal gates or 10cm gaps to allow free movement of otter through the site.
-All excavations during the construction phase of the Proposed Amendment will be securely covered.
+Although no otter or field signs of otter were identified within the Ecological Survey Area (ESA) it is recommended that a pre-commencement otter survey is carried out as a precautionary measure. - 1.119.
+As part of the Amended Development design, security fencing is to have mammal gates or 10cm gaps to allow free movement of otter through the site.
+All excavations during the construction phase of the Amended Development will be securely covered.
 Where this is not possible, a means of escape (for example a ramp) and daily checks must be included to allow safe exit from the excavation.
-This will therefore prevent the accidental trapping of this species. - 1.126.
-It is considered that due to the adopted design principles, best practice and mitigation measures the Proposed Amendment will not result in significant adverse effects for otter.
+This will therefore prevent the accidental trapping of this species. - 1.120.
+It is considered that due to the adopted design principles, best practice and mitigation measures the Amended Development will not result in significant adverse effects for otter. - 1.121.
+With the implementation of best practice and design measures, the Amended Development will not result in significant adverse effects to the integrity of the River Shannon Callows SAC.